-Ayurveda, a healing science that originated in India, says there are three life energies: the “vata,” “pitta,” and “kapha” doshas.
-Vata reportedly consists of air and space and has links to change, mobility, and movement.
+According to Ayurveda healing, there are three life energies: the “vata,” “pitta,” and “kapha” doshas.
+Vata dosha reportedly consists of air and space and has links to change, mobility, and movement.

 According to Ayurveda, the world comprises five elements: space, water, earth, fire, and air.
 These elements combine to form three life energies — vata, pitta, and kapha — which define each person’s constitution.
 Each person is a unique combination of the three doshas, but they usually have one or two dominant doshas.